IBM-Bluemix-Docs/compare-comply/tables.md

 ## Understanding key-value pairs
 {: #key-value-pairs}

-Tables can contain key-value pairs that span multiple table cells.
-Compare and Comply can detect the following types of tabular key-value pairs.
+Tables can contain key-value pairs that span multiple table cells. {{site.data.keyword.cncshort}} can detect the following types of tabular key-value pairs.

   - Simple key-value pairs in adjacent cells, as in the following example table.